 SCAR is committed to developing scientific capacity in its Members, emerging National Antarctic programmes, students and early career scientists and to recognising the contributions made by individuals in achieving this.
 SCAR's capacity building, education and training activities include the Fellowship Programme, Visiting Professor Scheme and adminstration of the Martha T. Muse Prize for Science and Policy in Antarctica.
 The SCAR Capacity Building, Education and Training (CBET) Committee manages SCAR's awards and recognition activities, including the selection of SCAR Medal awardees.

 SCAR itself has been the recipient of prestigious international awards.
 In 2002, it received the Prince of Asturias Award for International Cooperation.
 The prize money from the award was used to initiate the SCAR Fellowship scheme.
 More information about the Prince of Asturias award can be found on the Prince of Asturias website.

 In 2013, SCAR was awarded the Prix Biodiversité of the Prince Albert II of Monaco Foundation.
-The prize money from the award will be used to support an additional Fellowship from 2015, the Prince Albert II Fellowship.
+The prize money from the award is used to support the Prince Albert II Fellowship for biodiversity, beginning in 2015.
 More information about the Prix Biodiversité can be found on the Fondation Prince Albert II de Monaco website.